By Alyse Bacine

 Emotional Healing and Self-Discovery Through Breathwork-Induced States

-Beyond the visionary aspects, many people report significant therapeutic benefits:
+Beyond the visionary aspects, many people report significant therapeutic outcomes:

 • Release of long-held emotional blockages